Molecular evolution

+Molecular evolution describes how inherited DNA and/or RNA change over evolutionary time, and the consequences of this for proteins and other components of cells and organisms.
+Molecular evolution is the basis of phylogenetic approaches to describing the tree of life.
+Molecular evolution overlaps with population genetics, especially on shorter timescales.
+Topics in molecular evolution include the origins of new genes, the genetic nature of complex traits, the genetic basis of adaptation and speciation, the evolution of development, and patterns and processes underlying genomic changes during evolution.

 History

-The history of molecular evolution starts in the early 20th century with comparative biochemistry, and the use of "fingerprinting" methods such as immune assays, gel electrophoresis and paper chromatography in the 1950s to explore homologous proteins.

-The field of molecular evolution came into its own in the 1960s and 1970s, following the rise of molecular biology.
-The advent of protein sequencing allowed molecular biologists to create phylogenies based on sequence comparison, and to use the differences between homologous sequences as a molecular clock to estimate the time since the last universal common ancestor.
-In the late 1960s, the neutral theory of molecular evolution provided a theoretical basis for the molecular clock, though both the clock and the neutral theory were controversial, since most evolutionary biologists held strongly to panselectionism, with natural selection as the only important cause of evolutionary change.
+The history of molecular evolution starts in the early 20th century with comparative biochemistry, and the use of "fingerprinting" methods such as immune assays, gel electrophoresis, and paper chromatography in the 1950s to explore homologous proteins.
+The advent of protein sequencing allowed molecular biologists to create phylogenies based on sequence comparison, and to use the differences between homologous sequences as a molecular clock to estimate the time since the most recent common ancestor.
+The surprisingly large amount of molecular divergence within and between species inspired the neutral theory of molecular evolution in the late 1960s.
+Neutral theory also provided a theoretical basis for the molecular clock, although this is not needed for the clock's validity.
 After the 1970s, nucleic acid sequencing allowed molecular evolution to reach beyond proteins to highly conserved ribosomal RNA sequences, the foundation of a reconceptualization of the early history of life.

-Forces in molecular evolution

-The content and structure of a genome is the product of the molecular and population genetic forces which act upon that genome.
-Novel genetic variants will arise through mutation and will spread and be maintained in populations due to genetic drift or natural selection.
+The Society for Molecular Biology and Evolution was founded in 1982.